pnp/pnpcore/docs/articles/contributor/extending the model - Microsoft Graph.md

 }
 ```

-When configuring the `GraphType` attribute for Microsoft Graph you need to set attribute properties:
+When configuring the `GraphType` attribute for Microsoft Graph you need to set the attribute properties:

 Property | Required | Description
 ---------|----------|------------